gw-ece1125-f2015/lab01/README.md

 # Requirements
 • You have to use dynamic memory allocation/deallocation.
 Namely; calloc() and free() functions.

-• You have to sort the array, with the Selection Sort algorithm you learned in the lecture to find the median.
+• The most straightforward way to find a median is to sort the array.
+We recommend using the Selection Sort algorithm you learned in the lecture (and is covered in the book) to find the median.